 - A daily schedule generally involving an early-morning departure (between 8.00-8.30am), concluding in the late afternoon (5.30-6.00pm). - 2-3 site visits most days involving up to 1-2 hours of walking at each (sometimes on uneven terrain, cobbled streets, and steep slopes) and/or standing, interspersed with coach travel. - The use of audio headsets which amplify the voice of your guide (despite noisy surroundings).
 This technology also allows you to move freely during site visits without missing any information. - 3- to 4-star hotels with six hotel changes. - You must be able to carry your own hand luggage.
-Hotel porterage includes 1 piece of luggage per person (where porterage is available).
+Hotel porterage includes 1 piece of luggage per person (where porterage is available, Helmsley hotel does not offer this service).